 Is the StepBet membership worth it?

-If you’re consistent and take full advantage of what the membership has to offer, then yes, it certainly can be.
+If you’re consistent and take full advantage of what the membership has to offer, then yes, a StepBet membership can be worth it.

 As you can see from this Reddit thread, it’s possible to recoup your membership cost in just 2 games.

 The consensus seems to be that playing member-only Marathon games is the way to make the most money on StepBet.

 Marathon games last 8 weeks instead of 6, and there are zero free days, so the dropout rate is theoretically higher than standard games.

 How Much Money Can You Make With StepBet?

 So, what can you actually expect to make with StepBet?
 Well, that really depends on how often you play games, what the bet amounts are, and if you actually win!

 Assuming you’re not a member and you win every game, the average earnings seem to be around $5-$10 a game.

 Is that a lot?
 Not really, but don’t forget the whole objective of this app!
 It’s an incentive to keep you active, not a second job.

 Besides, if you’re already going to be active, it can’t hurt to buy yourself an extra lunch every month just by joining a game.